Ninjin89/Types-to-Expansion-Market-Converter-UI/README.md

 ## :beginner: About The Project
 ### Project Overview

-The Types to Expansion Market Converter with UI has been meticulously developed to simplify the workflow of Dayz Expansion Mod users while maintaining a user-friendly approach.
+The Types to Expansion Market Converter with UI has been developed to simplify the workflow of Dayz Expansion Mod users while maintaining a user-friendly approach.
 Please note that this converter is still in the early stages of development.

 [![Product Name Screen Shot][product-screenshot]](https://#)